 This is one of those old-timey recipes that has been passed around for generations.
 I’ve often found that the old ways are the best ways.
 They tend to run circles around the synthetic, man-made solutions we’re sold today.

-So let’s see what this DIY cornstarch cleaner calls for.
+So let’s see what this DIY cleaner calls for.
 There’s a good chance you already have everything you’ll need to whip up this cleaner.

 DIY Cornstarch Glass Cleaner Recipe